My name is Willeke. I am a daughter, sister, aunt, niece, sister-in-law, cousin, granddaughter and simply a part of a

 I love writing, quiet spaces, history, psychology, helping others, the English language, photography, dogs, laughing, reading newspapers, animals, books, rugby, watching television and coffee.

-I write my own blog and I’m a voluntary contributor to those of the Irish MS Society and others.
-I am a volunteer spokesperson for the Irish MS Society, and advocate better neurological services in Ireland in general by writing and talking to decision makers in government.
+I write my own blog as well as on other people’s blogs.
+I am a volunteer spokesperson for the Irish MS Society, and advocate better neurological services in Ireland in general.

 As you can tell, I have lots that strengthens me and drives me forward.
 I also have (dis)abilities: severe bouts of pain and fatigue, which I bent into a positive writing tool for others to lean on.
 My limitations serve as other people’s motivation.
 Their motivation became my inspiration.

 I am an individual with many things to cherish.

 People who know me, know the saying I live by.
 “When I go outside, I always make sure I don’t look ill.”
 Fake tan to hide dark circles under my eyes, hair nicely cut, contact lenses, lots of medication that keeps me up for now, and even more rest before and after events.
-Pride runs in my family from my grandmother to my mum to myself.
+Pride runs in my family from my grandmother to my own mum to myself.
 Because of all this, I have seen doubt in people’s minds when I tell them I have MS, or disbelief because I cannot do the things I used to do anymore.